-- 4.1 The Local Transport Plan is a statutory document which provides a countywide transport strategy and forms part of the County Council's policy framework.
-In 2014, the Highways and Waste Management Cabinet Panel endorsed a proposal to update the current Local Transport Plan to develop a new spatial transport vision for the county. - 4.2 The Local Transport Plan is the formal document that the county council is required to produce as a Highways Authority.
-This will set out all the policies on transport that will guide the county council and other stakeholders as well as setting out the major transport schemes which the county council will either support or directly deliver. - 4.3 The key role of the Local Transport Plan will be to support the sustainable delivery of the growth set out in the 10 Local Plans in the county, through its policies and major transport proposals.
-In the longer term however the role of the Local Transport Plan should also be to help shape spatial planning in the county in the future. - 4.4 Following a series of technical studies and consultations to develop a Transport Vision, individual policies and strategic schemes, a draft Local Transport Plan 4 was presented to the Environment, Planning and Transport Cabinet on 5 October 2017.

-- 4.5 Subsequently a draft for consultation was approved by Cabinet on 23 October 2017.
-A public consultation was then held for 12 weeks for the period 31 October 2017 to 23 January 2018. - 4.6 At their meeting in 9 March 2018, the Environment, Planning and Transport Panel were updated on the feedback received from the 2017 Local Transport Plan 4 consultation and discussions were held over the possible amendments to the content of the new LTP. - 4.7 The Local Transport Plan will be supported by a series of daughter documents which will provide further detail on particular topics and geographic areas.
-It is expected that the documents will be completed within 18 months following the adoption of the Local Transport Plan.
+- 4.1 The Local Transport Plan (LTP) is a statutory document which provides a countywide transport strategy and forms part of the County Council's policy framework.
+In 2014, the Highways and Waste Management Cabinet Panel endorsed a proposal to update the current Local Transport Plan to develop a new spatial transport vision for the county. - 4.2 The Local Transport Plan is the formal document that the County Council is required to produce as a Highways Authority.
+This will set out all the policies on transport that will guide the County council and other stakeholders as well as setting out the major transport schemes which the County Council will either support or directly deliver. - 4.3 The key role of the Local Transport Plan 4 will be to support the sustainable delivery of the growth set out in the 10 Local Plans in the county, through its policies and major transport proposals.
+In the longer term however the role of the Local Transport Plan 4 should also be to help shape spatial planning in the county in the future. - 4.4 Following a series of technical studies and consultations to develop a Transport Vision, individual policies and strategic schemes, a draft Local Transport Plan 4 was presented to the Environment, Planning and Transport Cabinet Panel on 5 October 2017. - 4.5 Subsequently a draft for consultation was approved by Cabinet on 23 October 2017.
+A public consultation was then held for 12 weeks for the period 31 October 2017 to 23 January 2018. - 4.6 At their meeting in 9 March 2018, the Environment, Planning and Transport Panel were updated on the feedback received from the 2017 Local Transport Plan 4 consultation and discussions were held over the possible amendments to the content of the new LTP. - 4.7 A subsequent Environment, Planning and Transport Cabinet Panel meeting was held on 24 April 2018, where the proposed amendments to the content of the LTP4 were discussed and considered.
+The inclusion of a Rural Transport Strategy and the production of an Electric Vehicle Technical Report were also discussed. - 4.8 The LTP4 will be considered by Cabinet on the 14 May 2018.
+Any additional changes arising from this meeting will be reported to County Council. - 4.9 The Local Transport Plan 4 has a series of supporting documents which will provide further detail on particular topics and geographic areas.
+It is expected that the documents will be completed within 18 months following the adoption of the Local Transport Plan 4.